swiftgurmeet/swiftgurmeet.github.io/_pages/03_resume.md

 * PnR flow development in SNPS fusion compiler for 3nm (Samsung 3GAP) technology

 ### [2018-2019] [Esperanto Technologies][esperanto], Physical Design Methodology and Global Clocking Engineer
 * Defined physical design methodology for 7nm process corners including very low voltage operation and timing margins
-* Design of global clock distribution network for a very large 7nm SoC, model the reconvergent network, simulate with spice, implement using ICC2 and resimulate with extracted spice netlist.
+* Designed the global “Wave Clock” distribution network for a very large 7nm SoC.
+Created a spice model of the reconvergent network, simulated, optimized and then  implemented using ICC2.
+Resimulated and verified with extracted spice netlist.
-  Publish chip level clock specification document.
+* Clocking Methodology owner; published Clock Specification Manual for all aspects of global and local clocking methodology.
 * Block level place and route implementation of a million gate low voltage design.
 * Set up a Synopsys Custom Compiler schematic and netlisting environment with extracted views.
-  Characterize PVT sensitivity of library cells, esp. level shifters and a ring oscillator with spice simulations and publish results.
+Characterize PVT sensitivity of library cells, esp. level shifters and a ring oscillator with spice simulations at near threshold operation and publish results.
 * Set up and define methodology for an EM/IR flow using Ansys Redhawk/Seascape
 * Support and manage PLL, DLL, DDR, PCIE vendors through weekly meetings.